Cowboys for Trump leader released from jail pending trial

 SANTA FE, N.M.
 (AP) — Cowboys for Trump founder Couy Griffin is headed home to New Mexico after nearly three weeks in a Washington jail, after a judge on Friday said she will trust Griffin to show up for trial in connection with the Jan.
 6 siege on the U.S. Capitol.

-U.S. District Court Chief Judge Beryl Howell on Friday reversed a magistrate judge’s prior detention order and released Griffin to his home in New Mexico after nearly three weeks in jail.
+U.S. District Court Chief Judge Beryl Howell on Friday reversed a magistrate judge’s prior detention order that described Griffin as a flight risk.

 Griffin denies federal charges that he knowingly entering barricaded areas of the Capitol grounds with the intent to disrupt government as Congress considered Electoral College results.

-Continued incarceration pending trial might leave Griffin in jail for longer than the one-year maximum sentence amid pandemic-related court delays, Howell said.
+Continued incarceration pending trial might have left Griffin in jail for longer than the one-year maximum sentence amid pandemic-related court delays, Howell said.

 Griffin is banned from visiting Washington outside of court proceedings, must surrender his passport and must not possess a firearm.